Know what you’re looking for and want to skip ahead? By all means…

 SEO tools can provide additional insights that help you formulate a sound SEO strategy.
 For instance, you can check the search volume for your chosen keyword to see if there’s enough traffic to make it worth the effort.
 Also, take a look at keyword difficulty, which tells you how hard it is to rank first for specific keywords.
 Using both of these metrics, you might discover some easy pickings — like high volume keywords with hardly any competition.

 Top 10 Current Google Ranking Factors in 2020

 As we mentioned, Google’s algorithm never stays put in one place for long.
 They update it often, and sometimes there’s a significant change that can drastically impact your ranking, seemingly overnight.
 To avoid being unprepared, make sure you stay current with Google ranking factors.
 The best thing to do is always to stay updated on which ranking factors are working right now.

 With that said, here are some of the important SEO factors that we’ve found to have a significant impact on ranking during 2020.

 1 – A Secure and Accessible Website

 This is basic.
-Make sure you have an accessible site that Google can easily index.
+Make sure you have an accessible and structured site that Google can easily index.
 A secure website reassures your users that their sensitive information is in good hands.

 Why it matters: Getting Google to access and index your website is a crucial first step for ranking on search pages.
 After all, Google can’t rank what it can’t find.